 How long will it take me to climb Scafell Pike?

-This depends on many factors such as your fitness level, the route you choose, the weather and how many breaks you will need to take.
-On average, it takes around 3-4 hours to summit.
-The quickest route takes roughly 2-3 hours.
+This depends on many factors, such as your fitness level, route, weather, and how many breaks you will need to take.
+On average, it takes around 3-4 hours to summit, and the quickest route takes roughly 2-3 hours.

 How difficult is it to climb?

 Scafell Pike is a challenging climb.
 No matter your route, it’s a strenuous, steep hike involving scrambling over rugged terrain.
-So plan, prepare and select a way most suitable for you.
+So plan, prepare, and select the most suitable route for you.

 Will I need a map and a compass?

-It’s always ideal to take both a map and a compass in case there is poor visibility during the climb.
+It’s always ideal to take a map and a compass in case of poor visibility during the climb.
 The top of the Pike is slightly confusing, with many paths and crags to fall off.
 It is easy to choose the wrong direction and end up in the wrong valley.

 Should I pack food?